Round table: Will neural networks kill the profession of a CG artist?

 According to my observations, the main task that neural networks are already coping with is the creation of concepts for development, static advertising creatives, covers, posters and similar things.

-In most cases, their work needs to be processed with a “file”.
-But the graphics do not need to be done from scratch, which greatly reduces the time for creating content.
+In most cases, their work needs to be processed with a "file".
+But the graphics do not need to be made from scratch, which greatly reduces the time needed to create content.

 We ourselves have already slowly started using Midjoyrney in our projects.
 This allows you to do without an artist in many moments.